Words of Wisdom from Current Students

 - Go out 5th Ave. away from Downtown (toward Shadyside).
 Turn left on Shady Ave.
 Turn left onto Penn Ave.
 Follow Penn into the Strip District.
 Need to get to Smallman (turn right at 22nd street), which runs parallel to Penn for main part of the Strip.
 Can also go through downtown.
 54 bus goes to Strip.

 Your Carnegie Mellon ID provides free and unlimited use of all public transportation (buses, the "T" subway and the inclines) in the city.
-A trip planner is available at www.portauthority.org.
-There are many buses from Shadyside to Mellon Institute (71A, 71B 71C, and 71D) and from Squirrel Hill to Mellon Institute (61A, 61B, 61C).
-Most of them will take you downtown as well.
-Depending on whether the bus is headed into or out of downtown, you are suppose to show the student card when you are getting on or off the bus, which can be tricky.
-If the bus driver places his hand on the machine where you buy the bus tickets, you show your student card to him only when you get off the bus.
+There are many buses from Shadyside to Mellon Institute (71A, 71B, 71C, and 71D, 75) and from Squirrel Hill to Mellon Institute (61A, 61B, 61C, and 61D).
+They will take you downtown as well.
+If you are headed towards downtown, or away from downtown after 7PM, you should scan your card while getting onto the bus, otherwise scan when getting off.
+If the bus driver places their hand on the machine where you buy the bus tickets, you scan your student card when you get off the bus.
 You can check bus schedules or plan trips from this website: www.portauthority.org/paac/.
-Many smartphones have public transportation apps that can help you determine when a bus you’re looking for is arriving at a particular spot.
+There are also apps available for tracking the buses. http://www.portauthority.org/paac/RiderServices/MobileApps.aspx has a list of apps available as well as links.
+Google maps will also tell you what buses go where, although the time is based on the official schedule, not updated in real time.

 Pittsburgh International Airport

-Bus 28X shuttles in-between from CMU and the Pittsburgh International Airport.
-The ride is free with a CMU ID and is much cheaper (under USD$5) than taking a cab (approximately USD$30-$40).
+Bus 28X goes between CMU and the Pittsburgh International Airport and departs every 30 minutes.
+The ride is free with a CMU ID or $3.75 (no change is provided by the bus) without one.
 The traveling time takes approximately 50 minutes, but allow plenty of buffer time to account for traffic and airport security.
+This is the cheapest transportation available to/from the airport.

 - Tuition paid by Department

-- CMU-related fees and health insurance paid by Department.
+- The Department provides an allowance for health insurance and pays for the student activity, transit, and the technology fees.
 However, the department disburses money for your basic health care plan into your September-May paychecks.
 You are responsible for paying the balance to the health insurance company when you enroll.
 You can either pay this up front or use a monthly payment plan option through Tuition Management systems, found at cmu.afford.com.
 Be sure to enroll in this plan by July 1 at the latest each year.

 - First payment of stipend at the END of September, for the month of September.